RakhithJK/pyenv-pyenv-wiki/Plugins.md

 * [choice](https://github.com/fizista/pyenv-choice) - Allows you to choose which version of Python you will use for a given program name, if there are multiple versions of this program.
 * [fix-version](https://github.com/sprout42/pyenv-fix-version) - Provides a `pyenv fix-version` command to try and fix up any missing library dependencies there may be for an installed python version.
 * [lint](https://github.com/real-yfprojects/pyenv-link) - Allows you to use arbitrary venvs with pyenv by linking them into your pyenv root.
+* [virtualenv-migrate](https://github.com/ashwinvis/pyenv-virtualenv-migrate) - Combines the functionalities of pyenv's [virtualenv] and [pip-migrate] plugins to migrate virtualenvs en masse.